syncfusion-content/wpf-docs/wpf/TreeViewAdv/Interactive-Features.md

 {% endhighlight %}

-> Note: This property takes effect only when the MultiColumnEnable property is set to True.
+N> This property takes effect only when the MultiColumnEnable property is set to True.

->  Selecting a Node
+Selecting a Node

 You can show a node to be selected, at runtime, when the TreeViewAdv control is loaded, by setting the IsSelected property of a particular node to _true._ Here is the code snippet to enable this property.